 - Click on Update.

 Now the next step is to connect this app to Power Apps Portal.
-Follow the below steps to connect it.
+SharePoint developers can follow the below steps to connect it.

-- Navigate to the Portal App created in Power Apps platform.
+- Navigate to the Portal App created in the Power Apps platform.

-- Click on Settings option available on selecting the app.
+- Click on the Settings option available on selecting the app.

 - Navigate to Site Settings.

 The page will open the Active Site Settings.
-We require to configure the LinkedIn settings by editing its Consumer Key and Consumer Secret.
+We are required to configure the LinkedIn settings by editing its Consumer Key and Consumer Secret.

 - Add the Value field of the ConsumerKey to the value of Client ID of the app created in LinkedIn.

-- Similarly add the Value field in ConsumerSecret to the value of Client Secret field of the app created in LinkedIn.
+- Similarly, add the Value field in ConsumerSecret to the value of the Client Secret field of the app created in LinkedIn.

-- This will add the LinkedIn button in the Sign-In page of the Portal.
-Sign-In page will open by clicking the “Sign in” option available in the header of Portal.
+- This will add the LinkedIn button to the Sign-In page of the Portal.
+The Sign-In page will open by clicking the “Sign in” option available in Portal’s header.

-- Clicking on LinkedIn button will allow you to login with LinkedIn account and the profile will be displayed.
+- Clicking on the LinkedIn button will allow you to login with a LinkedIn account, and the profile will be displayed.

-Through this blog, one gets an idea about creating a Power Apps Portal and provide it to an external user to play with their portal.
-One can also provide the access to their apps though this Portal.
-If there is a requirement to allow data access to any user in an appropriate form, then one can achieve through our Power Apps blog series.
+Through this blog, one gets an idea about creating a Power Apps Portal and provides it to an external user to play with their portal.
+One can also give access to their apps through this Portal.
+If there is a requirement to allow data access to any user in an appropriate form, SharePoint developer can achieve it through our Power Apps blog series.